James Perkins (businessman): Career

-He became a property developer.
+Perkins then became a property developer.
 He engaged in renovation works on historic buildings such as Dowdeswell Court near Cheltenham, Howsham Hall in north Yorkshire, Gosfield Hall near Braintree, Essex and the Round Tower in Cirencester.
 In 2006, he bought Aynhoe Park, which he turned into a party and events venue.
 Perkins decorated the house with sculptures and artworks, unusual objects and curiosities, including his collections of taxidermy and plaster casts (he holds one of the largest private collection of plaster casts in the world), and it became a noted wedding and party venue for celebrities.
 He started the "A Modern Grand Tour" brand, which offers his collections, furniture and various objects for sale, including his own artwork.

 He bought the fire-damaged Parnham Park in Dorset in 2020, where he now lives.
 The house is being restored and has been open to the public since 2021.

 Personal life

 He is married to Sophie, and they have three children.